Minorities in Greece: Albanian-speaking

 Albanian economic migrants are not to be confused with the Greek Orthodox Arvanites, a group who traditionally speak a form of Tosk Albanian in addition to Greek and self-identify as Greeks, having played a significant role in the Greek War of Independence and Greek culture in general.

 The Chams were an ethnic Albanian community that formerly inhabited the area of Thesprotia, part of the Greek region of Epirus.
-Most of them were expelled into Albania through government-supported ethnic cleansing at the end of World War II after a large part of them collaborated with the Nazi occupation forces.
+Most of them were expelled into Albania through government-supported ethnic cleansing at the end of World War II.

 There are other Albanian speaking communities found across other regions of Greece.
 In the Florina region Albanian speakers can be found in the villages of Flampouro, Drosopigi, Idroussa and Tripotamos.
 Furthermore, an estimated 39 mainly or partly Albanian-speaking villages can be found in Western Thrace and Central Macedonia.

 After 1991, with the collapse of communism in Albania, a huge number of Albanian immigrants live and work in Greece.
 In the 2001 census, 274,390 ethnic Albanians are reported residing in Greece, mostly economic migrants.
 Albanians constitute 63.7% of the total documented migrant population in Greece, followed by Bulgarians, Georgians, Romanians, Russians, and Ukrainians.